connorwade/connorwade.github.io/src/content/blog/lighthouse-auditing-in-dev.md

 touch lighthouse.js .gitignore
 ```

-For your ".gitignore" file for this directory you will want to add the results folder to it.
+For your ".gitignore" file for this directory you will want to add the "results" folder to it.

 ```
 #.gitignore